tushar994/trobama-game/README.md

 **point system**

-You get higher points,
+You get higher points
 The lesser the time you take,
-The harder the level is (level automatically increases as you progress) in the first level, getting past a candy(moving object) gives you 10 points and getting past a politician gives you 5 points. as you progress, you get more points for crossing each obstacle
+The harder the level is (level automatically increases as you progress) in the first level, getting past a candy(moving object) gives you 10 points and getting past a politician gives you 5 points.
+As you progress, you get more points for crossing each obstacle

 **starting screen**

 This scree shows the results of the previous game.
 If the game has been freshly opened, it shows zero points for each player, and says that it's a draw

 **swapping between players**

-Whenever a player loses a life, or crosses a level, the players swap, This is better than another way, in which players switch only when the first player loses all his lives,as in this way, everyone stays stuck to the game(unless they die :| )
+Whenever a player loses a life, or crosses a level, the players swap, this is better than another way, in which players switch only when the first player loses all his lives,as in this way, everyone stays stuck to the game
+(unless they die :| )

 **How to run**

-To run, clone this on your local machine, go into the folder trobama-game on terminal go into the folder thegame on terminal run python game.py make sure that you have the module pygame
+To run, clone this on your local machine,
+Go into the folder thegame on terminal
+Run python game.py
+Make sure that you have the module pygame!!!